Research

 Working Papers

-Global Portfolio Network and Currency Risk Premia
+Global Portfolio Network and Currency Risk Premia, R&R at Journal of International Economics

 Peter Sinclair Price for Best Paper at MMF PhD Conference